/150

 The sea swarms with strange and curious animals prowling about in the dark, some with long feelers and some with ling limbs like stills.
 Then, there are the cuttle fishes and true fishes stealing along.
 Certain kinds here are blind.
 They depend upon great feelers to get about and capture food

 In the blackness of the deep sea many animals produce their own lights.
 This light may attract other fishes wanted fir food.
 But some deep-sea fishes have very large eyes so as to see in the clear light that they themselves make.
 Some of these animals have been brought up by dredgers at night and it is said that on these occasions “they gave off flashes of light, beside which the twenty torches used for working light were pale.”
-Some of these animals were carried into the laboratory where the lights were
+Some of these animals were carried into the laboratory where the lights were turned out.
+These creatures threw out brilliant jets of fire which changed from red to orange.
+Others shed green lights.

 As there are no plants at this depth the animals must feed upon one another.
 The struggle to live is keen.
 The stomachs of some of the fishes stretch amazingly, so they may swallow objects larger than themselves.
 When a whale or a tortoise meets death in the ocean and sinks to the bottom there is a great feasting by millions of living things till the monster is devoured.